Sylkpac/Github/README.md

 Push your local commits to the remote repository:

 _**git push -u origin main**_

+*the -u switch is to set the upstream branch.
+The upstream branch is a remote branch that your local branch is tracking.

 After running this command, you should see your files on the GitHub repository page.